Ranger Rob: Season 2 (2018)

-Season 3 (2020-21)
+Season 3 (2020–21)

-On February 10, 2020, the show was renewed for a third season, consisting of 52 x 11-minute episodes set to release in summer 2020.
+The third season, consisting of 52 11-minute episodes, was released in October 2020.

 Broadcast

 Ranger Rob premiered on Treehouse TV in English Canada on September 5, 2016.

 In the United States, the show debuted on Sprout on July 8, 2017.
 The series also airs on Super RTL in Germany, TF1 in France, TVNZ 2 in New Zealand, Minimax in Central Europe and premiered on Tiny Pop in the UK on March 17, 2018.

-And it also premiered on NET. in Indonesia on May 1, 2019.
+The series premiered on NET. in Indonesia on May 1, 2019.

 Ranger Rob debuted on Cartoon Network Asia's Cartoonito block on March 28, 2022.
-It also debuted on Boomerang Asia's Cartoonito block on May 2, 2022.
+It also debuted on Boomerang Asia's Cartoonito block on May 2 of the same year.

 Home media

 In 2018, Cinedigm signed a deal with Nelvana Enterprises to secure the North American DVD rights to Ranger Rob.